cultureandempire/cultureandempire.github.io/cande.md

 Better, the Spider calculates, to buy time and find a way to control BitCoin, and make a profit from it.
 BitCoin is a surprisingly strong model in some ways, yet it still has several vulnerabilities.
 It will depend on exchanges for converting BitCoin to other currencies until it gains (if it ever does) a sufficient internal market.
 BitCoin transactions -- the blockchain -- are essentially public, and it's been shown that you can tie transactions back to individual identities.

-Lastly, and most importantly, the whole system depends on a distributed network of "miners", who recalculate transactions, and in the process generate new BitCoin.
+Lastly, and most importantly, the whole system depends on a distributed network of "miners," who recalculate transactions, and in the process generate new BitCoin.
 BitCoin depends on its miners to remain honest.
 If an attacker controls 51% or more of the miners, they can generate bogus transactions and crash the currency.

 The cost of a so-called 51-percent attack [is about $500M](https://www.resallex.com/bitcoin/brix), as I write this, the military budget of Slovenia or Cyprus.
 It's still well within reach of the Spider and even if the dangerous young men rallied in huge numbers, they might not be able to save BitCoin from a serious attack.
 I'd rate the chances of a 51-percent attack as "fairly likely" within the next 3-5 years.
 However it would probably be possible to counter such an attack by blacklisting offending machines.